Downloadable asbestos fact sheetFAQs

 Schools have had high-risk asbestos removed

 Schools have had asbestos removed that may pose a future risk

-The Victorian Government is rolling out the largest ever removal of asbestos from our schools.
-The 2019-20 State Budget invested a further $179.5 million as part of the Asbestos Removal Program.
+The Victorian Government is rolling out the largest ever removal of asbestos containing materials from our schools.
+The 2019-20 State Budget invested a further $179.5 million as part of the Asbestos Safety Program.

 We conducted a state-wide audit of 1,712 government school sites and found high risk asbestos at 497 schools.
-And by March 2016 we had removed it all.
+By March 2016 we had removed it all.

 This huge achievement has improved the safety of government primary, secondary and special schools across the state.

 The removal of high-risk asbestos containing materials will immediately have a beneficial effect for the safety of staff and students.

 We continue the next phase of our asbestos removal program, targeting asbestos that, although not classified as high risk, may pose a risk in the future.
 Schools are active, busy places that are frequented by many people.
 We are not leaving anything to chance.
 Asbestos that may pose a risk in the future will be removed by 2020.

 On top of the $200 million already invested by this Government, the 2019-20 State Budget provided a further $179.5 million to continue the roll-out of this next phase.

 The Victorian School Building Authority have a dedicated team of experts who will be managing this huge task.